 Sue wanted a personal service because it was her first business sale.
 She wanted someone who was able to be there for her and be able to guide her through the business sales process.

-Sue first Instructed ETS on 8th January 2019 and the business was placed on the market 2 weeks later.
-Despite a complex legal process, the sale completed on 1st June 2019 and the full asking price of £130,000 was achieved.
+Sue first Instructed ETS on 8th January 2019, and the business was placed on the market 2 weeks later.
+Despite a complex legal process, the sale was completed on 1st June 2019 and the full asking price of £130,000 was achieved.

 Sue said of Zach: